Railway platform height: Australia

 In New South Wales, by 2000, the platform step (the difference between the platform height and the train floor height) had been allowed to grow to a maximum of about 300 mm, which was uncomfortably large.
 For Sydney's 2000 Olympics, new and altered platforms were designed to match the Tangara trains, which are 3000 mm wide, leaving a platform gap of about 80 mm and a step height close to zero.
 This has become the standard for all subsequent platforms and trains in NSW.

-In Victoria, the standard platform height for metropolitan and regional stations is 1080mm above the top of rail.